jw-meelogic/vanilla-mocha-doom/README.md

 Although the port is almost complete and many bugs have been fixed by contributors, some work remains to do, most importantly the network code for the multiplayer is missing.

-This fork of Mocha Doom is intended to support the classic key controls, and provide some pre-compiled binaries and startup scripts for convenience.
+This fork of Mocha Doom is intended to support the classic (vanilla) key controls, fix some bugs, and provide some pre-compiled binaries and startup scripts for convenience.

 ## Download